Designing Sustainable Communities

 See this project's

-In order to create a transition to the surrounding neighborhood, the site design has incorporates townhouses at the the site perimeter.
+In order to create a transition to the surrounding neighborhood, the site design incorporates townhouses at the site perimeter.

-The 2-3 stories townhouses are surrounded by a landscape buffer and have their garage access form the interior access lanes, minimizing traffic impacts to the surrounding neighborhood.
+The two to three-story townhouses are surrounded by a landscape buffer.
+Their garage access forms the interior access lanes, minimizing traffic impacts to the surrounding neighborhood.

 VIEW FROM CAVE AVENUE